Documentaries, Webinars & Podcasts

 - Relationship Matters Counselling and Mediation has created a series of webinars and education resources for the intercountry adoption community:

 - “Shame in the Context of Intercountry Adoption” Part 1 and Part 2

 - “Identity and Belonging – Parenting Intercountry Adopted Teens”

 - “An introduction to Loss and Grief and how this connects to Intercountry Adoption”

 - ”The Ugly Model: A documentary Q&A panel discussion featuring adult adoptees and ICAFSS Child and Family Counsellor”

 - “Recognise and repair – Addressing the uniqueness of adoptive parenting.”

 - The BBC documentary “Meet me on the bridge: Discovering the truth about my parents after 20 years” follows the journey of Kati Pohler, a Chinese adoptee born under the One Child Policy, reuniting with her birth family.

 - The documentary “Daughter from Danang” focuses on an adult adoptee who was adopted during Operation Babylift, Heidi Bub, reuniting with her birth family in Vietnam after being raised in the United States.
 The film follows the mixed emotions and culture shock of their meeting.

-- “The Good Program” is a podcast developed by Leigh Matthews, and hosts several podcasts about intercountry adoption:
+- “The Good Problem” is a podcast developed by Leigh Matthews, and hosts several podcasts about intercountry adoption.